 Variance analysis is a useful accounting tool for managing business operations, as well as an internal control to detect irregularities.
 But even though performing regular variance analyses helps keep the task manageable and timely, a handful of potential issues sometimes prompts an organization to skimp on them:

-• Required data.
-High-quality variance analysis relies on complete, accurate data — something not all companies produce.
+• Required data: High-quality variance analysis relies on complete, accurate data—something not all companies produce.
 It also requires access to both accounting information and operational data.
-The most useful variance explanations are based on up-to-date information that is trusted by the organization’s stakeholders.
+The most useful variance explanations are based on up-to-date information trusted by the organization’s stakeholders.

-• Unclear policies.
-Many organizations never establish clear policies about when to perform variance analyses or how to do them.
+• Unclear policies: Many organizations never establish clear policies about when to perform variance analyses or how to do them.
 At a minimum, it should be a routine step in the monthly closing process.
-In addition, ad hoc fluctuation analyses should be prepared whenever an important change is spotted.
-The policy should establish materiality levels that tell analysts what changes are important, which accounts to analyze and how to prioritize specific variance analyses, based on what makes sense for the business.
-A materiality level can indicate how thoroughly an analyst should investigate a variance, so as to avoid spending time researching small, immaterial changes.
+In addition, ad hoc flux analyses should be prepared whenever an important change is spotted.
+The policy should establish materiality levels that tell analysts what changes are important, which accounts to analyze, and how to prioritize specific variance analyses based on what makes sense for the business.
+A materiality level can indicate how thoroughly an analyst should investigate a variance so as to avoid spending time researching small, immaterial changes.
 The policy should also assign responsibility and set deadlines to ensure that variance analyses happen.

 NetSuite Makes Variance Analysis Better, Stronger and Faster